Peerless-AV/PeerlessAcumaticaCustomizations/README.md

 8-26-2024: Updated this package, moving to future because the current build is not approved for production release.
 This package will remain in DEV

+#### EWPAQMS[23.106.0050][23.147.74][01]

+New Quality module to correct the issue with raising purchase requisitions -- and generating quality alerts from the purchase requisitions.

+#### InterastarDD
+#### CloudInfoFEMT
+    Update to CloudInfoFEMT -- June has corrected one of the variables used in the APX code to keep compatiblity with the QMS package -9-5-2028

+Two packages for the MX Customization delivered by Alma to update the functionality in MX

+#### CBIZ.PL.MRPCalculation

+Update to MRP logic, allowing for a check box to remove order types from the calculation MRP uses.
+Peerless-AV's example would be to remove Volta orders from MRP so they are calculated manually.

+#### CBIZ.PL.OBSReport[003]

+Fixed report so parameters in the report will not affect live settings in the system.

 ### End Sep-2024 Release-A

 ### Future Known Packages